 - Some clients may perceive you as more professional

-- You have to add VAT (often 20%) to all invoices, which means you have to increase your prices for B2C work
+- You have to add VAT (often 20%) to all invoices with UK customers, which means you have to increase your prices for B2C work

 - A bit more paperwork each year

 - VAT can get very complicated for certain services (e.g. if you want to sell an online course)